 Aww man, that website had plenty of great inspiration, and you don’t have any other backups of how it looked.
-If only there were a way that you could look at that website again – with the Internet Time Machine you can.
+If only there were a way that you could look at that website again but with The Internet Time Machine, you can.

 So, What is the Internet Time Machine?

-The Internet Time Machine is a part of the Archive.org non-profit web page, also known as the Internet Archive.
-The Internet Archive houses free books, movies, television, music, and of course archived websites.
-To date, the Internet Archive has archived over 300 billion unique web pages.
-You can save pages, and sign up for subscription service.
+The Internet Time Machine, or the Wayback Machine, is a part of the Archive.org non-profit web page, also known as the Internet Archive.
+The Internet Archive houses free books, movies, television, music, and of course websites.
+To date, the Internet Archive has saved over 300 billion unique web pages.
+You can save sites and sign up for a subscription service.

 Enter the domain of the website you want to access.
-For example, your old client’s domain of http://dereksferretemporium.com.

-Select the year, the month, and the day of when you want to see the site as it was.
-For example, 2012, then June, then the 2nd.
+Select the year you want to see the website as it was.

 Click on the exact date you want to see the website, and that’s it, you can now see the web page as it was.